Rodvdev/sunat-app/tests/README.md

 # SUNAT 5th Category Income Tax Calculator - Test Suite

-This directory contains comprehensive tests for the SUNAT 5th category income tax calculation system, covering the 5 main test cases and 4 edge cases as specified in the requirements.
+This directory contains comprehensive tests for the SUNAT 5th category income tax calculation system, covering the 5 main test cases, 4 edge cases, and the new deductible expenses functionality for 2025.

 ## 🧪 Test Coverage